• Home

 Arizona Tax Credit

-The state of Arizona provides an incredible incentive for taxpayers who donate to certain qualifying charities like the Assistance League of East Valley.
+The state of Arizona provides an incredible incentive for taxpayers who donate to certain qualifying charities like ours.
 Thanks to the Arizona Charitable Tax Credit, you can donate up to $938 and get it right back on your Arizona tax return.

 Donations made for the 2024 Arizona Income Tax Returns can be up to $938 for joint filers and $470 for single filers.
 The previous maximum amount that could be claimed on the 2023 Arizona Income Tax Return was $841 for joint filers and $421 for single filers.
 Learn more about this.